Bracket creep is a situation in Australia where inflation and wage increases push more and more people into higher tax brackets.

 The tax system in Australia is designed to be progressive, meaning that as income increases, the tax rate also increases.
 However, the tax thresholds, or the income ranges for each tax bracket, are rarely adjusted by the Government to account for inflation or wage growth.
 This results in more taxpayers moving steadily up into the higher tax brackets, and fewer people remaining in low tax brackets.

 Across many years, the effect is huge.
-This feeds the Australian Government with steady growth in income tax revenue, year after year, and more Australians pay more (and more and more) of their income in taxes, reducing their take-home pay.
+This feeds the Australian Government with steady growth in income tax revenue year after year.
+So more Australians pay more ( and more) of their income in taxes, reducing their take-home pay.

 A progressive tax system like Australia’s is based on the idea that people who earn more money can afford to pay a bigger percentage of their income, as income tax.
 That seems fair enough to most people.
-What’s not fair, however, is that bracket creep forces almost everyone into higher tax brackets, even if their salary never increased by more than inflation.
+What’s not fair, however, is that bracket creep forces almost everyone into higher tax brackets.
+This often occurs even if their salary never increased by more than inflation.
 And that means, their standard of living may be decreasing over time, while the Government collects more in taxes.

 How Does Bracket Creep Impact Taxpayers?